 To induce fluctuations, alternating voltage is supplied to resonator’s electrodes.
-When frequency of the supplied voltage matches natural frequency of the cell’s fluctuations, electromechanical resonance occurs.
+When frequency of the supplied voltage matches natural frequency of the cell’s fluctuations, electromechanical resonance takes place.
 Resonance is physically characterized by laying a number of semi-waves in the wave spreading direction.
-Practically, there are several types of interconnected fluctuations in the resonator, generating interference to fluctuations in the main direction; therefore it is necessary to provide conditions when one type of fluctuations essentially prevails.
-Piezoelectric cell can produce different types of fluctuations: dilatational, thickness fluctuations, radial, torsion, bending, deviation.
+Actually, there are several types of interconnected fluctuations in the resonator, generating interference to fluctuations in the main direction; therefore it is necessary to provide conditions when one type of fluctuations essentially prevails.
+Piezoelectric cell can produce different types of fluctuations: dilatational, thickness fluctuations, radial, torsion, bending, displacement.

 Resonance frequencies of the most popular resonators are determined by formulas:

 where Y – Young`s modulus; ρ – density of piezoelement material, δ – Poisson`s ratio, n – harmonic number; l, a, r – length, thickness, radius of a piezoelement; zn – parameter defined through Bessel`s functions.

 In practice, to define resonance frequency of dilatational fluctuations, an approximate formula is used:

 where c – sound speed in the piezoelement’s material, l –resonance size.

 Type of quartz resonator’s fluctuations depends on a cut.
 To generate dilatational fluctuations, x-cuts are used, for transverse-deviation fluctuations АТ- and VG-cuts are used.